Skip to main content

 Work Types can be added or edited via the "Customization" tab (Dashboard > Company Settings > Modules > Time > Customization > Work Type) and Cost Codes can be added or edited via the "Cost Code" tab (Dashboard > Company Settings > Cost Code).

-Combine these options or use them individually to specify your exact conditions.
+You can combine these options or use them individually to specify your exact conditions.

 Overtime Rules based on User Tags: